cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 for `G` is addition `+` with identity element `I`.
 For any elements `A` and `B` of the group `G`, `A + B = B + A` is also a member of `G`.
 Also, for any `A` in `G`, there exists an element `-A` such that `A + (-A) = (-A) + A = I`.
-For convenience, we use `-` to denote the subtraction, e.g., `A - B = A + (-B)`.
+For convenience, we use `-` to denote subtraction, e.g., `A - B = A + (-B)`.
 Scalar multiplication is equivalent to the repeated application of the group operation on an element A with itself `r-1` times, this is denoted as `r*A = A + ... + A`.
 For any element `A`, `p * A = I`.
 We denote `B` as a fixed generator of the group.
 Scalar base multiplication is equivalent to the repeated application of the group operation `B` with itself `r-1` times, this is denoted as `ScalarBaseMult(r)`.
-The set of scalars corresponds to `GF(p)`, which refer to as the scalar field.
+The set of scalars corresponds to `GF(p)`, which we refer to as the scalar field.
 This document uses types `Element` and `Scalar` to denote elements of the group `G` and its set of scalars, respectively.
 We denote equality comparison as `==` and assignment of values by `=`.